FOLK OF THE WOOD: A HARRY POTTER FAN-FICITON STORY

 “Harry, it’s really me,” Dumbledore said with an impatient sigh.

-“Of course you are,” the young Gryffindor said.
+“Of course you are,” the young Gryffindor sneered sarcastically.

 “I remember when the Sorting Hat gave you Godric’s own sword,” Albus said.
 “I remember when you told me you had almost been Sorted into Slytherin, and wondered if you were really a Gryffindor.
 I told you how proud of you I was then.”